octopus-network/octopus-docs/src/guides/appchain-startup.md

 > Notes:
 > * An appchain network only needs 7 validator nodes to startup, Octopus Foundation will run 4 boot-nodes for each appchain, and those boot-nodes will not accept delegation.
 > * To be a validator, the minimum amount of stake OCT is 10,000;

+### Booting the Appchain

+The Octopus team will do the below for each appchain network:

+* Run the booting nodes and provide the list;
+* Run the full node and provide the RPC gateway;
+* Run the relayer of the Octopus bridge;
+* Deploy NEP141 token of the appchain native token;

 ### Step by Step: Appchain Onboarding